Passaic New Jersey

 The city is home to several architecturally notable churches, including St. John's Lutheran Church, First Presbyterian of Passaic, and St. John's Episcopal Church.

-Many residents of Southwest Passaic, also known as Passaic Park, or Third Ward Park, are part of various Orthodox Jewish communities.
+Many residents of the Passaic Park section of Passaic are part of Orthodox Jewish communities.
 With over 1,300 families, estimated at a total population of 15,000, Passaic is one of the state's fastest-growing Orthodox communities.
 It is home to over 20 yeshivas and other educational institutions, as well as many kosher food and other shopping establishments.

 The Passaic Park section is noted for its large park and large homes of various architectural styles, especially Queen Anne and Tudor.
-Several condominium and cooperative apartment complexes are also located here including:
+Several condominium and cooperative apartment complexes are also located there including:

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Passaic has a humid subtropical climate, abbreviated "Cfa" on climate maps.